CopadoSolutions/copado-recipes/README.md

 ## How to customize
-* The default version support reading data from copado__Result_Data__c.
+* The default version (`resultTable.js`) support reading data from the `copado__Result_Data__c` field.
-* To read data from a File related to result record, use the `resultTableFromFile.js`, sample code reads the `output.json` change the file name if you need to read data from a different file
+* If instead you want to read data from a File related to result record, use the `resultTableFromFile.js` sample code that will read from any file named `output.json`.
+Change the file name if you need to read data from a different file.

 ## Contributing
 We welcome contributions from the community to enhance and improve the result viewer component.
 To contribute, please follow these steps: